Founded with YOU in mind

 Growth and stability

-Since that time, four additional branch offices have been opened: the Minneapolis office at 50th and France Avenue in 2001, the Hastings office in 2005, the Woodbury office in 2006, and the Shoreview office in 2017.
-Construction of a new branch in Maple Grove will begin in 2022.
-North American Banking Company has grown to $950 million in assets as of year end 2021, all the while staying true to their high tech, high touch philosophy.
+Since that time, five additional branch offices have been opened: the Minneapolis office at 50th and France Avenue in 2001, the Hastings office in 2005, the Woodbury office in 2006, and the Shoreview office in 2017 and the Maple Grove office in 2022.
+North American Banking Company has grown to $1.1 billion in assets, all the while staying true to their high tech, high touch philosophy.

 Today, the bank remains healthy and strong which Bilski and Huckle attribute to the experience and longevity of the staff, support of the bank shareholders and a loyal customer base.
 In October of 2016, North American Banking Company was recognized by the Small Business Administration of Minnesota as the Third Party Lender of the Year for providing the best overall support of SBA’s 504 loan program, both in number of loans and dollar value.
 In 2021, North American Banking Company was the 23rd largest ACH ODFI in the United States by transaction volume.
 Working with the SBA, we helped 516 local businesses get nearly $101.3 million in Paycheck Protection Program loans in response to the COVID-19 pandemic.